ccMatrix/cloudpanel.helper/cloudpanel-mods/README.md

 ## Install the script

-Copy the file `clp-install-mod` to `/usr/local/bin/` Make the file executable uaing `chmod +x /usr/local/bin/clp-install-mod`.
+Copy the file `clp-install-mod` to `/usr/local/bin/`.

+Make the file executable using `chmod +x /usr/local/bin/clp-install-mod`.

 ## Assign alias